 Although the 2014 Ball Engineer Hydrocarbon Hunley Diver (Ref.
 PM2096B-S1J-BK) still features that “polarizing” patented crown guard system as previous iterations of the watch, it is still one of the most elegant members of the growing family.
 As refined as a diving tool can be, it is also not expensive sporting a price tag around $1000 lower than that of an IWC Aquatimer.

 Compared to their previous models, the Hydrocarbon Hunley definitely looks like an improvement.
-There is still clear family resemblance between the new watch and, say, the last year’s Hydrocarbon Spacemaster Captain Poindexter.
+There is still a family resemblance between the new watch and, say, the last year’s Hydrocarbon Spacemaster Captain Poindexter.
 Yet, the PM2096B-S1J-BK features a more elaborate design.

 All of its elements are now more organically connected to form a convincing object of art.
-The dial, which is still equipped with the brand’s signature H3 tritium tubes (whole 30 of them), now looks a lot cleaner and easier to read than ever before.
+The dial, which is still equipped with the brand’s signature H3 tritium tubes (a whole 30 of them), now looks a lot cleaner and easier to read than ever before.
 The effect is partly achieved thanks to transferring the minute track from the dial proper to the white inner bezel flange.

 For a watch, which is offered at a street price of $3900 USD (even despite it being limited to 500 pieces), this is probably not such an economically unfeasible thing to do.
 Well, the power reserve is, perhaps, my only complaint about this otherwise absolutely gorgeous timepiece.

 For such a massive-looking timekeeper (measuring just 42 mm in diameter, it is more than 17 mm thick, and for a diver of these proportions you at least expect a 1000M-style thick sapphire crystal that could withstand the pressure!), the Ball Watch Engineer Hydrocarbon Hunley features a pretty unimpressive water resistance rating of just 200 meters, but that would probably be enough for most amateur divers out there.

-All in all, the watch makes a good impression (to my taste, it would almost perfect if not that uncomfortably protruding crown guard) and I could only recommend one for an enthusiast.
+All in all, the watch makes a good impression (to my taste, it would be almost perfect if not that uncomfortably protruding crown guard) and I could only recommend one for an enthusiast.
 Just don’t expect it to be a collectible piece just because its production number is limited.

 Photos: Ball Watches